jainayu/webapp-basic-windows-azure-template/README.md

 ## Deploying the template ([azuredeploy.sh](https://github.com/jainayu/webapp-basic-windows-azure-template/blob/main/azuredeploy.sh))

 Here I have made a shell script using Azure CLI to deploy the teamplate.
+The following code deploys the Windows Basic WebApp using the template file.

 ```bash
 RGName="rg-practice-dev-in-004"